 The scope of the topic is defined by the panel.
-This document clearly delineates the researches issues to be addressed, index patient(s), literature search terms, and timeframe of publications to be included.
-The methodology consultant develops the methodology protocol from the topic refinement document and includes the following:
+The panel may also note the research issues to be addressed, index patient(s), literature search terms, and timeframe of publications to be included so that project consultants can begin their work.

 The AUA is committed to ensuring the accuracy and currency of its publications.
-Therefore, white papers are assessed by the Quality Department every three years to determine if relevant evidence has been published since the publication of the white paper that would require revisions to the panel’s findings.
+Therefore, white papers are assessed by the Quality Department every three years to determine if relevant evidence has been published since the publication of the white paper that would require revisions to the panel's findings.
 If a topic is of high priority, the AUA may decide to update it earlier than 3 years in order to ensure the incorporation of key articles.
 To assure currency, Quality staff will evaluate the publication date of a white paper and note when an update review is needed.
 They will then alert appropriate AUA staff that an assessment and potential revisions are due.

 Similar to the AUA's Update Literature Review process for its clinical practice guidelines, the update process for white papers entails a three-member panel comprised of the panel chair, another panel member and a new member not previously involved in the original panel but considered an expert in the subject.

 The update is conducted in four stages:

 To conduct the review, the medical librarian performs a search of literature published since the cutoff date in the existing white paper.
 If requested by the chair, the methodologist will conduct a qualitative analysis to provide the panel with information to make a decision about the accuracy of the white paper.
 The panel then determines whether a limited update is required or if a full revision of the white paper is warranted.